The battle for your wrist is on. But what should you look for in a smartwatch? Use these tips to pick the best device for your needs and budget.

 - Don't buy a smartwatch without confirming that it will work with your smartphone.

-- Pick a watch with a heart rate sensor if you're a fitness buff.
-Very few have GPS for tracking runs.
+- Pick a watch with a heart rate sensor and GPS if you're a fitness buff.

 - Pay attention to rated battery life when shopping.
-Smartwatches with e-paper displays tend to last longer on a charge.
+Though rare, smartwatches with e-paper displays tend to last longer on a charge.

 - Look for a smartwatch that continues to show the time when it's not in use